okdimok/triton_model_analyzer/triton_webinar/README.md

 --override-output-model-repository
 ```

-Check out the files fro the end of the log.
+Check out the files from the end of the log.